 The scale of solar arrays or installations can vary significantly depending on the purpose, from single panel installations powering an individual device, to arrays of panels covering many hectares of land to power large energy users (such as healthcare) or the national grid.
 This design guide is focused on these large-scale arrays of panels, which are frequently referred to as solar farms.
-Currently one of the largest solar farms in the UK is Shotwick Solar Park, located in Flintshire, Wales.
-Commissioned in March 2016, it produces 72.2 MW per year and is spread over 250 acres.

 The design of solar farms is a complex, many faceted challenge.
-The following are some of the principal issues that the designs will need to address and demonstrate an appropriate response to, in addition to the general points raised in Section four.
+The following are some of the principal issues that the designs will need to address and demonstrate an appropriate response to, in addition to the general points raised in Section Four.

-6.1 Landscape change
+Landscape change